joagre/ratatoskr/ideas/r.md

 A string literal is represented as an immutable UTF-8 encoded sequence of Unicode characters, enclosed within double quotation marks.
 Escape sequences are interpreted in these double quoted strings.
-Additionally, raw strings, which are also enclosed within double quotation marks but prefixed with the letter `r`.
+Additionally, there is raw strings, which are also enclosed within double quotation marks but prefixed with the letter `r`.
 In raw strings, escape sequences have no meaning, and all characters are parsed verbatim.

+Like this:

 ```
 ?a = "fooω",